We implement in-community projects to improve environmental, economic, and public health outcomes.

 Administered by Environmental Initiative, the Midwest Row Crop Collaborative designs, funds, and implements cutting-edge programs that demonstrate the benefits of regenerative agricultural practices.

 Environmental Initiative coordinates an environmental justice internship program for a cohort of North Minneapolis youth in partnership with public, private, and nonprofit partners.

 Environmental Initiative and partner car repair shops are reducing emissions by identifying and fixing vehicle exhaust systems in cars owned by people with lower incomes.

 Environmental Initiative partners with fleet owners and operators to upgrade older diesel vehicles and equipment with newer models that release fewer emissions.

 Project Stove Swap connects people with local stores selling wood stoves in order to exchange an inefficient wood stove for a new, cleaner-burning model.

-A new self-guided tour is highlighting farmers in southeast Minnesota who are pursuing conservation practices on their operations.
+A self-guided tour highlights farmers in southeast Minnesota who are pursuing conservation practices on their operations.
 The goal is to showcase the benefits of these practices and encourage other farmers to seek out more information.

 The Source Water Protection Collaborative brings together individuals who have expertise in source water, public health, or community outreach and engagement to develop innovative ways to promote land use which protects our sources of drinking water.